 Harvest and Storage

 Tomatoes are susceptible to chilling injury if stored at temperatures below 50°F for more than 24 hours.
 Continual exposure to these temperatures will prevent normal ripening even after temperatures are elevated.
-Store tomatoes at 55°F or above depending upon how long the tomatoes must be stored.
+Store tomatoes at 55°F or above depending upon how long they must be stored.
 The speed of color development will increase up to 75°F. Temperatures above 80°F will inhibit red color development.
 For best eating quality, ripening and color development should take place between 65º to 70°F. Late in the season when night temperatures routinely drop below 50°F, tomatoes should be harvested in the breaker stage and ripened at room temperature.